vEnhance/web.evanchen.cc/input/mockaime.md

 - There's a [forum thread on AoPS](https://aops.com/community/p29466910) for discussion of the problems and so on.

+- For the 2024 exam, Evan will stream a review session (presenting the solutions to all the problems) on twitch.tv/vEnhance starting at 10pm Eastern time on Tuesday, January 16.
+  The video recording will be on YouTube later.

 Anyone will be able to download the exam and attempt the problems, and submit their answers for scoring.
 We may recognize high scores for bragging rights